-Trump-Putin 'chemistry' steals the show in Hamburg
+Trump-Putin 'chemistry' fizzles in Hamburg

 Juncker reportedly told Trump that a recent EU-Japan pact would boost trade by €20 billion and ceate 250,000 jobs.

-The leaders did agree a statement n counter-terrorism, which pledged to crack down on terrorist financing, online radicalisation, and to provide “effective and proportionate” aviation security as well as to guard against the “increasing challenge” of “low cost attacks by small cells and individuals.”
+The leaders did agree a statement on counter-terrorism, which pledged to crack down on terrorist financing and online radicalisation.

+They also pledged to provide “effective and proportionate” aviation security and to guard against the “increasing challenge” of “low cost attacks by small cells and individuals.”

 But they did not agree on a proposal by EU Council chairman Donal Tusk to impose UN-level travel bans and asset freezes on human smugglers in the Mediterranean, with China and Russia opposed to the move.